alecamar/CV_old/docs/index.md

 *Extension*
 - Coordinator of the NEEDS (Núcleo de Estudos em Ecologia Espacial e Desenvolvimento Sustentável), Spatial ecology and sustainable development group

+*Projects*
+- Coordinator of the International Colaboration Project (FAPESP/NWO - The Netherlands), "Governing the Atlantic Forest transition: Improving our knowledge on forest recovery for ecosystem services"

 **Director of Taki Ambiental (2007-2018)** Main projects:<p>